 With the growing demand for real estate, the group achieved another milestone as a result of 142% surge in revenue for year 2019.
 The Group seized the strong demand by aggressive project development and launching of new projects to offer to the market.

-5% increase in rental income Slight increase was due to the minimal escalation rate in lease contract.
+Slight increase was due to the minimal escalation rate in lease contract.